Skip to main content

 What Is a Income Attestation (Quebec)?

 A Quebec Income Attestation (Attestation de revenus) is a formal document certifying an individual's income, issued either by an employer, a Chartered Professional Accountant (CPA), or by the individual themselves through a self-declaration.
 This document serves as official proof of earnings and financial capacity, and plays a central role in numerous administrative, financial, and legal processes throughout the province of Quebec.
-Unlike a simple pay stub or bank statement, an income attestation provides a comprehensive, signed certification of total annual income — including gross and, optionally, net income — along with the source of that income, whether from employment, self-employment, pensions, investments, or other recognized sources.
+Unlike a simple pay stub or bank statement, an income attestation provides a thorough, signed certification of total annual income — including gross and, optionally, net income — along with the source of that income, whether from employment, self-employment, pensions, investments, or other recognized sources.

 Under the legal framework of the Code civil du Québec (C.c.Q.), all parties involved in establishing an income attestation — including the attestor and the person whose income is certified — are bound by the principle of good faith as set out in article 1375 C.c.Q.
 This foundational principle of Quebec civil law requires honesty, transparency, and diligence in the preparation and use of such documents.
 The attestation must reflect accurate information, as any misrepresentation could give rise to civil liability under CCQ art.
 1457 and potentially criminal responsibility for fraud.